Attendance at Front Lawn

 As you know, attendance and attainment are very closely linked.
 At Front Lawn Primary, we are very grateful for all the support we receive from parents and carers who ensure that their children attend school regularly and punctually.
 This allows teachers the best possible opportunity to support our pupils to reach their full potential.

 The Ofsted expected minimum attendance rate for primary school children is 96%.
 If pupils have more than 7days absence from school during the academic year they will not be able to achieve this.
 We have a strong expectation at Front Lawn Primary Academy that our pupils aim for 100% attendance so that they have access to all learning opportunities and most of our pupils have excellent attendance and punctuality.

-This term we have introduced a new termly ‘Traffic Light’ system as a way of monitoring attendance at school.
-At the end of each term we will be sending out attendance letters on coloured paper to celebrate good attendance levels and to highlight any areas of concern.
+Attendance is monitored closely at school.
+At the end of each term we will contact you if we notice any areas of concern.
 The minimum attendance level expected by us in school is 96%.

 Although these letters will be issued termly, we will be closely monitoring every child’s attendance on a weekly basis.
 If your child’s attendance has dipped we may invite you for a meeting.

 If your child is too unwell to attend school, ring the absence line as soon as possible to let us know.
 Let the school know in advance if there is a planned absence such as a medical appointment and provide evidence such as an appointment

 card.
 Where possible make medical / dental appointments outside of school hours or in the holidays.